patronasxdxd/CTFS/docs/1_Agave.md

 ## Flashloan Attack Logic

-The `attackLogic` function orchestrates a flashloan-based attack on the Aave lending pool, exploiting vulnerabilities in the protocol.
-Here's a breakdown of its key steps:
+The `attackLogic` function orchestrates a flashloan-based attack on the Aave lending pool.
+Here's a breakdown of how it's accomplished:

 1. **Calculate Flashloan Amount:**
    - Calculate the flashloan amount based on the received parameters (`_amount0` and `_amount1`).